 Uniformed officers are often the first point of contact a citizen has with a law enforcement agency and are the most visible representatives of local government.
 Police officers have to be well versed in many diverse disciplines in policing, as it is often their initial actions on a scene that can determine the outcome of any criminal case.

-Uniform Patrol includes several specialized units, such as the Canine Unit, Traffic Safety Team, and the School Resource Officer.
-The entire Patrol Division is under the direction and training of Captain Randy Fisher.
+Uniform Patrol includes several specialized units, such as the Canine Unit and the School Resource Officer.
+The entire Patrol Division is under the direction and training of Captain Tim Kelley.

 Beyond simply responding to calls for service, the patrol squads are encouraged and trained to be more proactive by identifying the root causes of crime and detractors from the quality of life in Travelers Rest.
 Working in partnership with the community, they determine what needs to be done to reduce or eliminate the environment that contributes to crime and a decreased quality of life.
 It's a basic problem solving policing philosophy but we feel that it is the only way that crime will ever truly be reduced.

 Although our uniformed officers are assigned a substantial investigative caseload, our agency has a full-time investigator assigned to all major cases, which often require more time or specialized training to bring to prosecution.
-In January of 2013 TRPD officer Tim Kelley was promoted to the position of department investigator.
+In January of 2018 TRPD corporal James Paris was promoted to the position of department investigator.

-Detective Kelley has over seventeen years of law enforcement experience, with ten years of that as a patrol sergeant and field training officer.
+Detective Paris has several years of law enforcement experience, first as one of our dispatchers, and later as a patrol officer, corporal, and field training officer.